 If down days feel like a waste of a vacation time to you, I get it.
 I used to feel the same way.
 However, my husband desperately needs them.
 The sure fire way to get him to dread a vacation is for me to have overbooked the previous one.
 He just needs more down days than I do on vacation.

 Since I’ve had to learn how to carve them out for him, I’ve also learned how delightful they can be.
 The down days on our family vacations usually turn out to be our most favorite ones.

 7. Maintain a Simple Bedtime Routine on Vacation

 Getting a good night sleep is important to me.
 We have always operated our home with a pretty early bedtime.
 The kids need it.
 We need it.

 Sure, we occasionally let them stay up for Disney World fireworks, family movie night or a chance to close down Cedar Point.
-While I’m flexible to some degree when needed, we stick with this early bedtime even on vacation.
+While I’m flexible to some degree when needed, we stick with our early bedtimes even on vacation.

-If possible hit the road on a Friday and arrive back home on a Friday.
-This gives you a day or two to reacclimate to your real life before starting back at work and school.
+If possible arrive back home on a Saturday.
+This gives you a day or two to get acclimated to your real life again before starting back at work and school.

 Traveling with kids doesn’t have to leave you needing a vacation from your vacation.
 Don’t let your unrealistic expectations hijack the fun.
 Use these practical tips to help you enjoy your family vacation as much as your kids!

 Here we will tackle 3 common decluttering obstacles so you can let go and get uncluttered for good.
 If you’ve ever gotten started and then gotten stuck, this FREE resource is for you!